HOMEMADE DOG FOOD – DO's and DON'Ts

 I am not a pet nutritionist, and am doing this through investigating, educating myself, and reading about the horrible commercial pet food industries disgusting manufacturing for profit mentality.

 Always check with your vet or a professional animal nutritonist before starting your pet on a new diet.

 NOTE: *TABLE SCRAPS are not nutritious or healthy and are NOT RECOMMENDED.

-- Check with a professional, such as a pet nutritionist or a veterinarian that specializes in pet nutrition, before switching over to a home cooking for your dog.
+- Check with a professional, such as a pet nutritionist or a veterinarian that specializes in pet nutrition.
+Or ask your own vet before switching over to a homemade dog food diet.

 Slowly wean your dog onto the new food.
 A sudden switch could cause stomach upset.
 Let him/her get used to the new food by gradually mixing in the new food while slowly decreasing the old food.
 Once adjusted to one new foods, try another using this method.